Loading...

 When using a load balancer the client is no longer directly connected to the VerneMQ nodes and therefore the peer port and IP-address VerneMQ sees is therefore not that of the client, but of the load balancer.
 The peer information is often important for logging reasons or if a plugin checks it up against a white/black list.

-To solve this problem VerneMQ supports the PROXY Protocol v1 and v2 which is designed to transport connection information across proxies.
-See here how to enable the proxy protocol for an MQTT listener.
+To solve this problem VerneMQ supports the v1 and v2 which is designed to transport connection information across proxies.
+See how to enable the proxy protocol for an MQTT listener.
 In case TLS is terminated at the load balancer and client certificates are used PROXY Protocol (v2) will also take care of forwarding TLS client certificate details.

 Often if client certificates are used to verify and authenticate the clients.
 VerneMQ makes it possible to make the client certificate common name (CN) available for the authentication plugin system by overriding the MQTT username with the CN, before authentication is performed.
 If TLS is terminated at the load balancer then the PROXY Protocol would be used This works for both if TLS is terminated in a load balancer or if TLS is terminated directly in VerneMQ.
 In case TLS is terminated at the load balancer then the listener can be configured as follows to achieve this effect: